 Paris 18 – Montmartre

 What is the Best Neighborhood to Stay in Paris?

 - Best Neighborhood to Stay in Paris for First Time Visitor: 1st, 2nd, 4th, 5th

-- Best Neighborhood for Sightseeing in Paris: 1st, 2nd, 4th
+- Best Arrondissement for Sightseeing: 1st, 2nd, 4th

 - Best Neighbourhood in Paris for Families: Saint-Germain-des-Prés